When 'Hello' Isn't Speaking: The Myth of Instant Language Acquisition

 B. F. (1957).
 Verbal behavior.
 Appleton-Century-Crofts.

-AI tools (DeepSeek) were used for checking grammar, punctuation and the APA layout; all content was researched and composed by the author
+AI tools (DeepSeek) were used for checking grammar and punctuation; all content was researched and composed by the author